kanitsharma/pokemonads/readme.md

-# Fistfull of monads and more
+# Fistful of monads and more

 ## ADTs -> Contains all basic monads